 While Torchy’s has many highs, there are a couple of lows.
 A few Torchy’s locations have bars that serve over-sugared double-wide margaritas with floating beer cans that feel more at home in a Carlos N Charlie’s than here.
 While we commend them for attempting to create a drinking experience, all you really need is a Pacifico or Topo Chico to wash down the magic they make in their kitchen.
 Our other complaint with Torchy’s is that their breakfast tacos are very inconsistent, especially when compared with their always on-point lunch offerings - it’s not rare for the eggs to be overcooked.

 With locations all over Austin, Houston, Dallas, San Antonio, and now in Denver, the Torchy’s global domination is real.
 Each location has something a little different to offer in its aesthetics.
-But if you want to experience the foundational Torchy’s culture and don’t mind waiting a little extra, pay a visit to their trailer park South First location.
-But if that line is too crazy, there’s a brick and mortar location less than a mile south on the same road.
+But if you want to experience the epicenter of Torchy’s culture, checkout the flagship location on South Congress.

 Oh, and ignore the three or four people in town saying this place is overrated.
 They’re simply afraid of change.

 It’s fried chicken in a tortilla, so of course it’s amazing.
 Ask for it “trashy” in which queso replaces lettuce.
 It comes with poblano ranch, which is very mild - we go for the diablo sauce instead.

 Proof that “vegetarian” doesn’t mean “light,” this is the best non-meat lunch taco on the menu.

 A kind of healthy-ish fish taco simply consisting of fresh ahi and slaw.
 Reliable.

 It’s the best in town.
 Bar none.
 This is not a drill.